hmartiro/redox/README.md

 parameter means that we want the reply to be put into a string and that we expect the server to respond with something that can be put into a string.
 The full list of reply types is listed in this document and covers convenient access to anything returned from the Redis protocol.
+The input vector can contain arbitrary binary data.

 The second argument is a callback function that accepts a reference to a Command object of the requested reply type.
 The Command object contains the reply and any error